inexorgame/site/content/wiki/features/flexible-network-and-synchronization/index.md

 authors: IAmNotHanni
 ---

+# Flexible Network for Synchronisation

+We don't want to limit ourselves to a few hardcoded server messages sent from client to server.
+We want an extensible messaging format, that allows to connect to the vast amount of datatypes associated with the game.

 ## Design decisions

 * Generic concept
 * Intuitive for programmers, modders and server owners
-* Extensible for modding, additional gamemode, 3rd party applications
+* Extensible for modding, additional gamemodes, 3rd party applications
 * Central place where to store data
 * Open